 However, you can still encounter some issues related to shrinking (warping) of the material – especially when printing larger models.
 Even with the heatbed set to 110°C, the prints can shrink and warp, causing them to detach from the print bed.
 However, the effects are much less severe compared to ABS.
 This issue can be eliminated by printing inside an enclosure or by adding a tall skirt around the object.

 Heated Bed Recommended

 |Print Surface||PEI sheet

 No special hot-end required

 Fan Speed: 30%

-For ASA printing, we recommend using the smooth PEI spring steel sheet.
-With the powder-coated sheet, the adhesion of the material can be too strong, which could potential result in damage to the surface of the sheet.
-The smooth sheet preparation is easy: simply clean the surface with isopropyl alcohol.
+For ASA printing, we recommend using the satin spring steel sheet.
+With the powder-coated or smooth sheet, the adhesion of the material can be too strong, which could potentially result in damage to the surface of the sheet.
+The textured and PEI smooth spring sheet preparation are easy: simply clean the surface with isopropyl alcohol and apply glue.
 To remove the print, wait until it cools down – it will then pop off easily.